REFUGE2 Challenge: A Treasure Trove for Multi-Dimension Analysis and Evaluation in Glaucoma Screening: The REFUGE2 challenge

-The REFUGE2 database consists of 2000 retinal CFPs provided by Zhongshan Ophthalmic Center, stored in jpg format with 8 bits per color channel.
-The examinations were performed in a standardized darkroom, and the CFPs were centered on the following situations: on the optic disc region, on the macular area, and on the midpoint between optic disc and macula with both optic disc and macula visible, which greatly conforms to the clinical shooting situations.
-Both left and right eyes of each patient were included if the images were eligible.
-Where, 1200 CFPs of the REFUGE2 database is from REFUGE1 database acquired by a Zeiss Visucam 500 camera with a resolution of $2124\times2056$ pixels (400 images) and a Canon CR-2 device with a resolution of $1634\times1634$ pixels (800 images).
-These 1200 CFPs are released as training set in REFUGE2 challenge (as shown in Table~\ref{tab:REFUGE2data}).
-400 of the remaining 800 CFPs acquired by a KOWA device with a resolution of $1940\times1940$ pixels are released as online set, and the other 400 CFPs acquired by a Topcon TRC-NW400 device with a resolution of $1848\times1848$ are released as onsite set.
-Fig.~\ref{fig:multi-model images} shows the glaucoma and non glaucoma samples collected from different machine models.
-Fig.~\ref{fig:data_distribution} shows the data distribution of our dataset, which was visualized by t-distributed stochastic neighbor embedding (t-SNE) (\cite{van2008visualizing}).
-The 800 Canon training images are distributed differently from the KOWA and Topcon data in the online and onsite sets.
-The last three rows of Table~\ref{tab:multi-models characteristics} show the mean and standard deviation of the pixel values of RGB channels in the Zeiss, Canon, KOWA and Topcon datasets.
-It can also be seen that color deviation were in the data collected by different equiments.
+The REFUGE2 dataset consists of 2,000 retinal CFPs provided by the Zhongshan Ophthalmic Center (Sun Yat-Sen University, China), captured in a darkroom by ophthalmologists and technicians with at least 5 years of collecting experience and stored in JPG format, 8 bits per color channel.
+CFPs were taken either centered on the OD region, the macular area, or the midpoint between the OD and the macula (with both visible), representing the standard imaging scenario in the clinic.
+The images in the dataset are CFPs randomly selected from glaucoma and myopia study cohort, and each patient's left and right eyes may be included if the image quality meets the requirements.
+The personal information of every image was removed for privacy.
+1,200 CFPs of the REFUGE2 dataset correspond to the training, online and onsite sets originally released as part of REFUGE1, which were acquired by a Zeiss Visucam 500 camera at a resolution of $2124 \times 2056$ pixels (400 images) and a Canon CR-2 device at a resolution of $1634 \times 1634$ pixels (800 images).
+As these scans were previously used, we included all these scans as a training set for REFUGE2 (see Table~\ref{tab:REFUGE2data}).
+The remaining 800 images are new and 400 of these scans were acquired using a KOWA device at a resolution of $1940 \times 1940$ pixels, and released as the online set.
+Another 400 CFPs, which were acquired using a TOPCON TRC-NW400 camera at a resolution of $1848 \times 1848$, were used to build the final onsite set.
+The dataset is publicly available through the download page of the challenge website and is permitted to be used under the CC BY-NC-ND(Attribution-NonCommercial-NoDerivs) license.